Carmelite Spirituality

 She teaches us that only by drawing our souls inward can we move toward bold abandonment and achieve immersion in God, thereby connecting our spiritual lives to the eternal praise of the saints in heaven.

 In our noisy culture, Elizabeth of the Trinity reminds us of God's power to establish in us a profound and peaceful stillness.
-She reminds us that that the Trinity is our home, and that Go
+She reminds us that that the Trinity is our home, and that God has created us in order to be united to Christ.

 - Please log in to review this product